Dear Mr. Suresh Nair, what you have given is a Job Description and not KRAs. KRAs have measurable components and these are derived from KPIs.

 • Train students on mannerisms and etiquettes.

-• Conducting exams and publishing reports every month.
+• Conduct exams and publish reports every month.

-• Reporting to parents on student progress and conveying any management decisions on monthly basis.
+• Report to parents on student progress and convey any management decisions on a monthly basis.

-• Assisting the business development team in counseling and prospective follow-up calls.
+• Assist the business development team in counseling and prospective follow-up calls.

-• Ensuring overall quality of training imparted and informing on any deviations from plans.
+• Ensure the overall quality of training imparted and inform on any deviations from plans.

-• Ensuring trainer reports after the class to verify deviations.
+• Ensure trainer reports after the class to verify deviations.

-• Verify student's reports and making necessary corrections and advising them on every aspect of student's personality development.
+• Verify student's reports and make necessary corrections and advise them on every aspect of the student's personality development.

-• Your employment is transferable and therefore you must be willing to work in any of our centre.
+• Your employment is transferable and therefore you must be willing to work in any of our centers.

 Besides all these specified activities, you may be given special assignments which you should be willing to accept and carry out.